RBLakshya/Auto-Typer-Zer0/README.md

   - Remove **comments** from the code with one click.
   - Fix indentation issues for cleaner code presentation.
   - Special Python Auto Typing method built to ensure the typing result is always perfect.
-- **Super Speed Mode**: Type up to 100 lines of text or code in under 10 seconds.
-(The Mac version may be slightly slower at the moment)
+- **Super Speed Mode**: Type up to 100 lines of text or code in under 10 seconds with super fast mode.
+The Speed may cause lag on low-end systems, depending on the active tasks.
+- **Always on top**: A toggle that allows the autotyper to retain top window position for those emergency stops.
 - **Customizable Typing Speed**: Adjust typing speed and delay.
 - **Copy/Clear Text**: Effortlessly manage text fields.
 - **Dark Theme UI**: Aesthetic and comfortable interface for prolonged use.

+## 1.1 Patch Notes
+- Optimised the window size to be more compact on Windows Devices.
+- Fixed the error where Windows version failed to do line breaks.
+- Optimised the Installer to offer Python 13.5 installation option.
+Versions older than Python 12 may have effect on the UI.

 ## Coming Soon!